BurntNerve/discover-IT/README.md

 3. UX
   The web-app is meant to extremely streamlined.
 I tried to avoid adding unessecary buttons or distracting features.
 This imbues the page with a certain level of intuition by default.
-The background picture that you first see on initial load ties lends itself to the simplistic color palette with stark solid colors.
+The background picture that you first see on initial load lends itself to the simplistic color palette with stark solid colors.